A precancerous condition caused by repetitive damage to the esophagus lining.

 How is Barrett's esophagus diagnosed?

 A doctor uses an endoscope to perform an esophagogastroduodenoscopy (EGD).
 It may also be called a gastroscopy or upper endoscopy.
 During this procedure the doctor takes small samples (biopsies) of tissue from the esophagus.
-The biopsies are sent to the pathology laboratory where the pathologist (a physician who specializes in looking at specimens through a microscope) determines if the tissue shows changes at the cellular level in the area of the lower esophagus.
+The biopsies are sent to the pathology laboratory where the pathologist (a physician who specializes in looking at specimens through a microscope) determines if the tissue shows changes at the cellular level in the affected area of the esophagus.

 What is the treatment for Barrett's?